foldedwave/gitbook_test/test.md

 ### Direct Integration

-The Direct Integration works by allowing you to keep the Customer on your system throughout the checkout process, collecting the Customer’s payment details on your own secure server before sending the collected data to our Gateway for processing.
+The Direct Integration works by allowing you to keep the Customer on your system throughout the checkout process, collecting the Customer's payment details on your own secure server before sending the collected data to our Gateway for processing.
 This allows you to provide a smoother, more complete checkout process to the Customer.